-Students will learn through direct interaction with lecturers using a variety of teaching, learning and assessment strategies, including traditional and interactive lectures, seminar sessions, tutorials and e-learning.
-Students will also be expected to invest a significant amount of time in independent learning, including reading materials in advance of lectures/seminars, preparing class presentations, completing assignments and preparing for examinations.
+Students will also be expected to invest a significant amount of time in independent learning, including reading materials in advance of lectures/tutorial, preparing class presentations, completing assignments and preparing for examinations.
 In addition, students will need to carry out extensive research to complete the Study Group Project.
 Students will be provided with a variety of legal resources and receive training on how to use them.

 Each module is organised and convened by a subject expert from within the Centre for Commercial Law Studies at Queen Mary and also includes a number of classes run by experienced practitioners in the relevant field.
 Such practitioners include patent attorneys, barristers, and solicitors.
 The contribution of such practitioners is an important element of this professional programme.

 CCLS is uniquely well-placed to deliver a programme integrating professional expertise in this way as a result of the extensive contacts that it has built up with senior intellectual property practitioners over the years (both through the MSc in Management of Intellectual Property and other programmes and through its research activities).